Multilingual Instruction Tuning With Just a Pinch of Multilinguality: Potential Factors of Transferability

-Following the results above, a natural question arises: what factors predict the degree of cross-lingual transfer?
+Following the results from the previous sections, a natural question arises: what factors can predict the degree of cross-lingual transfer?
 We explore two immediate candidates.
-Initially, we investigate the impact of various aspects of language similarity between a a pair of languages on cross-lingual transfer between them.
-Subsequently, we examine whether the proportion of language-specific data utilized in pretraining correlates with the average cross-lingual transfer efficacy during instruction tuning using the given language.
+Initially, we examine the relation of various aspects of language similarity to transferability within language pairs.
+Next, we look into whether the proportion of language-specific data in the pre-training corpus correlates with the amount of cross-lingual transfer of instruction tuning using the given language.